Skip to main content

 Turnaround time: Most carriers can add a CA 20 48 endorsement within 24–48 hours.
 Keep a running list of clients who require designated insured status and make sure your agent adds them proactively — not after the contract is already signed and the client is asking where the endorsement is.

 Not sure which endorsements are on your commercial auto policy — or which ones are missing?
-We can review your current policy and flag the gaps in under 10 minutes.
+Upload your declarations, vehicle schedule, driver list, and certificate requirements so we can flag the gaps faster.

 The Bottom Line: Small Endorsements Close Big Gaps